If you need faster mobile data, or if you’re about to upgrade your phone, you may be wondering whether or not 5G is worth paying for.

 The red dots on the map indicate 5G ultra wideband service.
 You can see the interactive coverage map online to search for your address or location.
 Then, you’ll be able to see what type of service you’ll have in your area.

-If you use a Verizon-owned service such as Visible or a Verizon MVNO like Total Wireless or Twigby, check to see if your specific plan offers 5G accessibility.
+If you use a Verizon-owned service such as Visible (Review) or Total by Verizon (Review) or a Verizon MVNO like Twigby (Review), check to see if your specific plan offers 5G accessibility.
 You can also find the coverage map on each of these cell phone service providers’ websites to determine if you’ll have 5G access at home.
-Check out our Twigby review and reviews of several other Verizon MVNOs for more information.

 AT&T’s 5G Coverage